DCS-210/project-lizakemuntopatrick/proposal/proposal.md

     ## #   count_use_sex <int>

 What statistical method(s) will be useful in answering our question(s).

+-   Average popularity of a given ad category across years of Superbowls

 What results from these specific statistical methods are needed to support our hypothesized answers?

+-   Increasing average in popularity of a given ad category